-Importance of adherence to the drug regime must be emphasised to patients as compliance to twice daily nebulisation of Colomycin® can be an issue for patients and may result in reduced efficacy of the drug (3).
+The importance of adherence to the medication regime must be emphasised to patients as compliance to twice daily nebulisation of Colomycin® can be an issue for patients and may result in reduced efficacy of the medication (3).

 Whilst on treatment, patients should continue with their standard treatments as clinically necessary.
-Where several different respiratory therapies are used, the following order is recommended: bronchodilator, sodium chloride 6% or 7% (hypertonic saline), chest physiotherapy, other inhaled medicines, and finally nebulised Colomycin®.
+Where several different respiratory therapies are used, the following order is recommended: bronchodilator, sodium chloride 6% or 7% (hypertonic saline), chest physiotherapy, other inhaled medicines, and finally nebulised Colomycin[®].